Aliases for DIABLO Gene

 GeneCards Summary for DIABLO Gene

-DIABLO (Diablo, IAP-Binding Mitochondrial Protein) is a Protein Coding gene.
-Diseases associated with DIABLO include deafness, autosomal dominant 64 and nonsyndromic deafness.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+DIABLO (Diablo IAP-Binding Mitochondrial Protein) is a Protein Coding gene.
+Diseases associated with DIABLO include deafness, autosomal dominant 64 and dfna64 nonsyndromic hearing loss and deafness.
+Among its related pathways are ERK Signaling and Apoptotic cleavage of cellular proteins.

 UniProtKB/Swiss-Prot for DIABLO Gene